proventa/aws-postgresql-demo/docs/blog-Patroni_Backup_and_LB.md

 ![Patroni Load Balancing and S3 Backup](patroni-loadbalancing-s3.svg)

-In our [previous blog post](./blog-Running_Spilo.md), we embarked on a journey to set up a highly available PostgreSQL cluster managed by Patroni using the Spilo image.
+In our previous blog posts, [Setting up a highly available PostgreSQL Cluster with Patroni using Spilo Image](./blog-Running_Spilo.md) and [Setting up a Connection Pooler for PostgreSQL on EC2 Instances](./blog-ConnectionPooler.md), we embarked on a journey to set up a highly available PostgreSQL cluster managed by Patroni using the Spilo image and a connection pooler for PostgreSQL on EC2 instances.
 We saw how Patroni, in collaboration with an etcd cluster, elevates PostgreSQL to new heights of availability and failover automation.
-Building upon that, let's explore the next chapter in our journey: leveraging a network load balancer and an S3 bucket for a highly available PostgreSQL cluster.
+We also learned how PgBouncer can help us manage the connections to the PostgreSQL cluster.
+Building upon that, let's explore the next chapter in our journey: Leveraging a network load balancer and an S3 bucket for a highly available PostgreSQL cluster.

 ## Why Load Balancing?